RLinControl/RLinControl-HW4/README.md

 - On-policy Monte Carlo control
 - Off-policy Monte Carlo control

-You will apply these algorithms to the DistShift environment from the MiniGrid package, which provides a grid-world environment with distributional shifts to test the robustness of reinforcement learning algorithms.
+You will apply these algorithms to the FrozenLake environment from the Gymnasium package, which provides a grid-world environment test the robustness of reinforcement learning algorithms.

 ## Assignment Tasks